finos/common-domain-model/documentation/source/documentation.rst

 Listed products have some (or all) of their economic terms abstracted through a **product identifier** and publicly disseminated by a central venue.
 As a result, fungibility applies as a function of this product identifier.
 Hence, the approach of qualifying a product from its economic terms is not applicable to such listed products.

 The ``ListedProduct`` class provides a **choice between the respective listed product representations**.
-As part of the CDM V1.0 only two of such products have been specified: bonds and convertible bonds.
+As part of the current CDM version, only two of such products have been specified: bonds and convertible bonds.

 .. code-block:: Java

  class ListedProduct one of <"Product which terms are abstracted through a product identifier and are then publicly available through a central venue.">
  {
    bond Bond (0..1);
 		 [synonym FpML value bond pathExpression "trade.bondOption"] convertibleBond ConvertibleBond (0..1);
 		 [synonym FpML value convertibleBond pathExpression "trade.bondOption"] }

 A **two-levels class inheritance structure** has been specified to provide for a scalable implementation: